StevenMayher/431-2021/labs/lab05/lab05.md

 provide your code, and interpret your results in context in one or two English sentences.
 Use a 90% confidence level.

-A couple of hints:
+A couple of hints for Question 7:

-1. You should be changing the variable type and labels to make the results more interpetable (perhaps with `fct_recode()`), as well as change the levels so we are obtaining the probability or odds of a myocardial infarction for those *with* diabetes compared to those *without* diabetes in a contingency table with abciximab status in the rows and acute MI status in the columns.
+1. You should be changing the variable type and labels to make the results more interpetable (perhaps with `fct_recode()`), as well as change the levels so we are obtaining the probability or odds of a myocardial infarction for those who received abciximab compared to those who received usual care in a contingency table with abciximab status in the rows and acute MI status in the columns.
 2. An appropriate contingency table will have the value for subjects who have an acute MI and who are receiving abciximab in the top left, and that cell should contain between 100 and 150 subjects.